 Some law students have a very strong idea about the area of law they ultimately see themselves practising in.
-Other students may have no idea, or perhaps an idea of areas of law they would prefer to avoid.
+Others have no idea.
 Your thoughts may change as you go through law school.
 Whether you already have an articling position, an LPP placement, or are still searching, it is worthwhile to spend time organizing your thoughts about the direction you would like your professional life to take.
 This can help you make better choices.
-This article outlines some tips and self-assessment questions that will help you find your way to a satisfying and successful legal career.
+This article outlines some tips and selfassessment questions that will help you find your way to a satisfying and successful legal career.